Validate

 Detect and validate ODPS products, ODPC catalogs, ODPG graphs, ODPV vocabulary, and Data Contract references before they move into production workflows.

-A practical Python SDK and MCP server for loading, validating, explaining, generating, searching, traversing, and publishing Open Data Product artifacts across ODPS, ODPC, ODPG, ODPV, Data Contracts, LLM workflows, and portfolio workspaces.
+A practical Python SDK and MCP server for loading, validating, explaining, generating, searching, traversing, importing, exporting, and publishing Open Data Product standards, external OKF context bundles, Data Contracts, ODPR workflow recipes, LLM workflows, and portfolio workspaces.

 Open source and useful?
 Give the SDK a GitHub star to help others find it.

 The SDK turns data product standards into executable context.
-Teams get validation.
-Developers get Python functions.
-AI agents get structured outputs, lightweight summaries, bundled retrieval resources, graph reasoning, Data Contract reports, and safe tools for real workflows.
+Teams get validation, developers get Python functions, and AI agents get structured outputs, summaries, workflow recipes, bundled resources, graph reasoning, Data Contract reports, and safe tools for real workflows.

 Detect and validate ODPS products, ODPC catalogs, ODPG graphs, ODPV vocabulary, and Data Contract references before they move into production workflows.

-Turn YAML and JSON into readable explanations, structured validation results, references, and small summaries that avoid flooding an agent context window.
+Turn YAML and JSON into readable explanations, structured validation results, references, small summaries, and compact context hints that avoid flooding an agent context window.

 Use local runtimes or hosted providers to create standards-aware ODPS, ODPC, and ODPG artifacts from business source material.